Iran Is About To Exceed Uranium Limits. Is The Nuclear Deal Dying?

 But that was then.
 Last year, President Trump pulled out of the deal.
 Without the economic benefits Iran was promised in exchange for limiting its nuclear program, it has begun going back on the agreement.
 In May, it announced it would begin accumulating more low-enriched uranium.

-"We will exceed the 300-kg. limit," Behrouz Kamalvandi, the spokesperson for the Atomic Energy Organization of Iran, told reporters last week.
+"We will exceed the 300-kg limit," Behrouz Kamalvandi, the spokesperson for the Atomic Energy Organization of Iran, told reporters last week.
 By the organization's calculations, Iran will cross the line on June 27.

 Albright says from a technical perspective, crossing the line is not that big a deal.
 Low-enriched uranium cannot be directly turned into a weapon.